aadityadeshmukh/codex/docs/DevOps/devops-fundamentals.md

 - DevOps stands for Development & Operations.
 - It means shared responsibilities between the development and operations teams.
 - The development team work being aware of the challenges faced by operations and contribute and ops team work more like developers with proper flow and process.
+- DevOps is not a framework or a workflow.
+- It's a culture that is overtaking the business world.
+- DevOps ensures collaboration and communication between software engineers (Dev) and IT operations (Ops).
+With DevOps, changes make it to production faster, Resources are easier to share, And large-scale systems are easier to manage and maintain.

 Basics